utkarsh2102/utkarsh2102.org/content/posts/foss-in-april-26.md

 - Leading the DebConf Bursary team along with PEB.
   - This took most of my Debian time this month and I think it'll be the same next month, too.
-- Assited a few folks in getting their patches submitted via Salsa.
+- Assisted a few folks in getting their patches submitted via Salsa.
 - Mentoring for newcomers.
 - Moderation of -project mailing list.